Hansari123/NETS-HW3/src/readme.txt

+You should open the "Interactive Main" file and press run.
+From there you will be able to see the prompts and interact with the program.

 Overall Assumptions: Users will not enter any "bad"/"faulty" inputs, "table name" is the name found at the top left part of the table, Summer Olympics were cancelled in 1916, 1940, 1944.